pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 ```

 Again focusing on just solving your problem first and foremost.
 Then going and finding the right way to do it and, finally, find ways to do it better.

-## Next

-Do you feel like you need to hear it all again?

-Here is a compilation of videos and resources [Code Chef](https://www.codechef.com/certification/data-structures-and-algorithms/prepare)

 ## More Considerations